 “…nevertheless not My will, but Yours, be done.”

 The angel stepped to Jesus and touched His shoulder.
 Jesus lowered His head to touch the angel’s hand.
 In the contact, the power of the Holy Spirit flowed from heaven to earth.
 With new strength, Jesus prayed all the more.
 Such was His effort in prayer that He began to perspire.
-As His effort became agony, the tiny blood vessels in his forehead broke and His perspiration became flushed with blood.
-His blood fell to the floor of the Garden, the first drops of so much blood that would spill this night.
+As His effort became agony, the tiny blood vessels in his forehead broke and His perspiration flushed with blood and fell to the floor of the Garden, the first drops of so much blood that would spill this night.